Once Upon a Bear-y Tale: The Story of Knott’s Berry Farm’s Californian Classic and Its Return to the Fair

 One part of honoring the original?
 Rolly Crump’s son, Walt Disney Imagineer Chris Crump, joined Knott’s and Triotech as consultant on the attraction.
 With Knott’s archive of concepts, Triotech’s easily-swappable screen-based animation, and Crump’s own know-how, there could be no more fitting an attraction to anchor Knott’s 100th Anniversary in 2020 than the reappearance of the bears and their Return to the Fair.

 Except… In March 2020, just a few months into the installation of “Return to the Fair,” the COVID-19 global pandemic forced the closure of Knott’s Berry Farm and all of California’s theme parks.
-Given the state’s understandably-cautious approach to reopening, Knott’s missed its 100th Anniversary season almost entirely.
+Given the state’s cautious approach to reopening, Knott’s missed its 100th Anniversary season almost entirely.

 Image: Cedar Fair / Triotech

-Unlike the fire that delayed the original ride’s opening, though, the park’s extended closure gave designers the rare chance to slow down, adding more depth to physical sets, crafting new props, and tweaking the attraction’s flow.
+Unlike the fire that delayed the original ride’s opening, though, the park’s extended closure gave designers the rare chance to slow down – adding more depth to physical sets, crafting new props, and tweaking the attraction’s flow.
 In an in-depth feature on the new ride’s development by Blooloop’s Charlotte Coates, Knott’s VP of Rides and Maintenance Jeff Gahagan reported:

 “The pandemic helped us.
 Although it’s weird to say that.
 We were on a tight deadline to turn [the ride] around.
 But then we had an extra year.
 We were able to do a lot of tweaking and adjusting, basically upgrading the attraction.
 A lot of times, you have a ride or an attraction that opens and you adjust after the guests’ reaction comes out.
 With this ride, we were able to spend that entire year making those adjustments.
 So that the reaction from the guests is ‘You nailed it, you got it perfect.’”